dotcs/dotcs.github.io/content/pages/feeds.md

 [Atom feeds][atom-feed] allow you to aggregate posts from numerous places over the web.
 In my feeds I include the entire post, so you can consume all my content from within your favorite RSS reader if you like.

-My main feed includes ever post that is published on this site.
+My main feed includes every post that is published on this site.
 If you prefer just a single category/tag please use one of the more specific feeds.

 Feel free to subscribe to my feeds.